-- Placing a high-quality car cover over your vehicle can help keep your cat from getting to the engine compartment.
+- Place a high-quality car cover over your vehicle to help keep your cat from getting to the engine compartment.

-- Car experts at the National Automobile Dealers Association (NADA) recommend sprinkling cayenne pepper on the ground around your car.
-It may take a few days, but cayenne pepper has worked to keep cats away from cars, according to NADA.
+- Sprinkle cayenne pepper on the ground around your car.
+It may take a few days, but cayenne pepper has worked to keep cats away from cars.

 - Try a commercial spray such as Nature’s Mace Cat Repellent.
 Like cayenne pepper, this deterrent can be sprayed around the car to keep cats away.

 - Use a motion sensor alarm such as the Tattle Tale Sonic Pet Training Vibration Alarm to discourage your cat from going under the hood of your car.

 Keep in mind that while you can take steps to deter your cat from climbing into the engine compartment of your car, he can still hide under the hood of a vehicle in the neighborhood.
 That’s what happened to Simon, a big orange tabby featured in a KCRA 3 story.
 He went for a 13-mile ride before the driver realized there was a cat stuck in the engine block.
 Luckily, Simon wasn’t injured, and thanks to his microchip, was safely reunited with his family.

 Overall, you’ll probably have the best luck by implementing preventative measures and then trying to scare off any especially clever cats who make it into the engine, anyway.
 If you find a repeat offender every morning, you can also put in other deterrents to the general area.
 Consider speaking to his owner too and coming up with a join solution.
 The steps here will only take a few minutes and can save a cat’s life.

 - Why is my cat aggressive all of a sudden?
 We have answers